How to protect your privacy and security on the web

 - Call the institution in question if you have any doubts about the authenticity of the communications you are receiving on their behalf

-If it seems "fishy" it’s probably phishing.
+If it "seems off" it's probably phishing.
 It really is just that simple.

 3. Be careful with social sharing

-Some services, like Foursquare, hinge on updating your network of friends on the places you visit - just be careful.
+Some services, like Instagram, allow you to mark the places you visit.
+Just be careful.
 Think about who is watching, before you start posting your every move.

 Play it safe with privacy and security on the web